Pickled Bloody Mary

 How do you make this?

-Preparation (day before):
+Preparation (the day before):

 Making the edible rim:

-Creating the cocktail:
+Assembling the cocktail:

 Tips

-Storage & reheating:
+Storing & reheating:

-• Warm up: no, always serve well chilled.
+• Reheating: no, always serve well chilled.

 Icon Fire